 For face material, you have two choices: paper or film.
 Each has distinct characteristics and pros and cons.
-With adhesives, there are a range of types and quality to consider.
+With adhesives, there is a range of types and qualities to consider.
 Your choice should be based on factors such as the packaging material itself, the temperature at which the label will be applied to the packaging, and whether you want the label to be removable or repositionable.

 3. Artwork issues.

-First, it’s important to know how many colors your artwork has because that will impact cost.
+First, it’s important to know how many colors your artwork has because that will impact the cost.
 For example, if you request a quote for 2 colors but the artwork you provide is 4 colors, the pricing will change.
 Image quality is also extremely important.
-Artwork should be submitted as vector files and at least 300 dpi at actual size for a crisp, quality output.
+Artwork should be submitted as vector files and at least 300 dpi at actual size for crisp, quality output.
 And ALWAYS submit your artwork in CMYK color mode, not RGB.
-This will help avoid any shifts in color and ensure the end result matches the colors you desire.
+This will help avoid product label mistakes attributed to shifts in color and ensure the end result matches the colors you desire.